 Background of ARC10

-ARC10 revolves around the future of higher education in Asia and Europe, given the trends and developments that higher education must cope with.
+ARC10 revolved around the future of higher education in Asia and Europe, given the trends and developments that higher education must cope with.
 Climate change, geopolitical disruptions, inequalities and disparities on various fronts, digital transformation, and the possibility of failing to meet the SDGs.
-Guided by ASEM’s directives and priorities on Education that stand as ASEF’s guideposts, our work in ARC10 answers the call to explore substantive changes to reinvent higher education given its key role in transforming our collective future.
+Guided by ASEM’s directives and priorities on Education that stand as ASEF’s guideposts, our work in ARC10 answered the call to explore substantive changes to reinvent higher education given its key role in transforming our collective future.

-Under the theme “[Un]debated Ways of Rethinking Higher Education”, the two-year project concluded its 2024 activities with a series of policy dialogue and debate webinars, and released three narrative reports on pressing topics of digital transformation, equity & access, and recognition & balanced mobility.
+The two-year project concluded its 2024 activities with a series of policy dialogue and debate webinars, and released three narrative reports on pressing topics of digital transformation, equity & access, and recognition & balanced mobility.

 ARC10 in 2025: Year 2